-Senior leaders were generally perceived by subordinates to set a positive example
+Senior leaders were generally perceived by subordinates as setting a positive example

-17. International civilians were noticeably less satisfied with senior leaders as compared to police and military personnel, who tended to be highly positive in their responses.
-Sixty-two per cent of surveyed international civilians agreed that the head of mission (HoM) set a positive organizational culture, as compared to 84 per cent of uniformed personnel.
-This divergence between components was starkest across gender lines: only 49 per cent of female international civilian staff indicated that the HoM set a positive organizational culture compared to 86 per cent of female uniformed personnel (see figure 3).
+16. International civilians were noticeably less satisfied with senior leaders compared with police and military personnel, who tended to be highly positive in their responses.
+Sixty-two per cent of international civilian staff who responded to the survey agreed that the head of mission created a positive organizational culture, compared with 84 per cent of uniformed personnel.
+This divergence between components was starkest across gender lines: only 49 per cent of female international civilian staff indicated that the head of mission created a positive organizational culture compared with 86 per cent of female uniformed personnel (see Figure II).

-Figure 3: Perceptions on the HoM
+Figure II Perceptions on the head of mission

-The HoM and senior leadership team (SLT) were seen as critical in influencing missions' cultures
+The head of mission and senior leadership team were seen as critical in influencing mission culture

-- 18. Three-quarters of survey respondents agreed that the HoM was a United Nations role model (see figure 4).
-The power to influence organizational culture was frequently said to be centralized in the office of the HoM.
-Interviewed personnel asserted that the managerial style, priorities and preferences of the HoM were felt across pillars, components and mission areas. - 19.
-Similar to the HoM, the SLT was also seen as highly influential for the mission culture.
-Survey respondents were mostly positive about the SLT, with two-thirds agreeing that mission leaders had a common vision and acted as one.
-International civilians were the least positive about the SLT and the HoM, with over one-fourth (26 per cent) stating that the SLT did not share a common vision (see figure 4).
+17. Three quarters of survey respondents agreed that the head of mission was a United Nations role model.
+The power to influence organizational culture was frequently said to be centralized in the office of the head of mission.
+Interviewed personnel asserted that the managerial style, priorities and preferences of the head of mission were felt across pillars, components and mission areas.

+18. Similar to the head of mission, the senior leadership team was also seen as highly influential on mission culture.
+Survey respondents were mostly positive about the senior leadership team, with two thirds agreeing that mission leaders had a common vision and acted as one.
+International civilian staff were the least positive about the senior leadership team and the head of mission, with over one quarter stating that the senior leadership team did not share a common vision.